-To estimate prevalent cases of other sense organ diseases in 2015, the Practice Team Information dataset (PTI) was used [4].
+To estimate prevalent cases of other sense organ diseases in 2016, the Practice Team Information dataset (PTI) was used [4].
 This dataset was collected by ISD Scotland from April 2003 to September 2013.
 It includes information from a nationally representative 5% sample of Scottish General Practices regarding face-to-face consultations between individuals and a member of the practice team (GPs, nurses and clinical assistants).
 The presence of a unique patient-identifier on the dataset allows for the grouping of consultations for each individual.
 The reason for each consultation was coded using Read codes [5].
 We further classified other sense organ diseases as having either short term or long term outcomes.
 We assumed that consultations related to short term outcomes of other sense organ diseases identify acute cases only, that is the individual suffers the condition for a short period of time.
 In contrast, we assumed that consultations related to long term outcomes of other sense organ diseases identify chronic problems.

 The number of individuals that had a Read code [5] specific to a chronic form of other sense organ diseases between 1 April 2003 and 31 September 2013 were used to estimate prevalence.
 The list of Read codes we used to identify both acute and chronic forms of other organ diseases can be found in the technical report on the ScotPHO website [1].
 Individuals that attended their GP and consulted for chronic other sense organ diseases for the first time were counted in the annual incidence, and we assumed that they remained a prevalent case until the point of death.
-We projected the estimated annual incidence trends of chronic other sense organ diseases for the period covered by PTI (2003-2013) to 2014 and 2015.
-The estimated incidence and mortality data was used to calculate prevalence in 2015.
-There is no information about the death of individuals in PTI, so adjustments to account for deaths were made using average age and gender mortality rates in Scotland.
-In addition, we estimated the burden of the acute form of other sense organ diseases by counting the number of consultations in 2015 and assuming that the average duration to recover from these diseases is seven days.
+We projected the estimated annual incidence trends of chronic other sense organ diseases for the period covered by PTI (2003-2013) to 2014, 2015 and 2016.
+There is no information about the death of individuals in PTI, so adjustments to account for deaths were made using average mortality rates for each age, gender and deprivation decile in Scotland.
+In addition, we estimated the burden of the acute form of other sense organ diseases by extrapolating the average number of consultations for the period 2003-2013 to 2016 and assuming that the average duration to recover from these diseases is seven days.
 That is if the same individual consulted twice or more in a week, we counted it as one acute event.